Saving Electricity home

 Tiny-ass window unit AC

-Central AC fan (no cooling)
+Fan only for central AC (no cooling)

 More efficient cooling